MarianoGuastella/python-pizza-planet/README.md

 - A text editor: preferably [Visual Studio Code](https://code.visualstudio.com/download)

 - Extensions such as [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

+- You can also set up the app using the Makefile!

 ## Running the backend project